GSA/digitalgov.gov/content/posts/2016-09-09-data-act-prototype-simplicity-is-key.md

 The proof-of-concept focus is not without drawbacks, however.
 While we would argue that actively ignoring some best software development practices was the right choice for many of our decisions, the lack of test coverage ended up be painful as the project wound down.
 For example, during this period, we realized that the prototype didn’t work for error-free data submissions (the “happy path”).
 We discovered this error through _manual_ testing, but could have avoided it altogether by writing unit tests from the beginning.
 In retrospect, this is a good example of why viewing code as “not real” can be a trap.
 We strongly recommend against falling into this trap; your small code base will quickly grow larger than anticipated and your early technical decisions have had long-lasting ramifications.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/426-x-131-DATA-Act-MVP-minimum-viable-product-diagram.jpg" alt="A minimum viable product (MVP) diagram for the above description." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/426-x-131-DATA-Act-MVP-minimum-viable-product-diagram.jpg" alt="A minimum viable product (MVP) diagram for the above description." >}}